-The Sharesave plan and the ShareReward plan are UK HM Revenue and Customs approved plans open to all UK employees on the same terms.
+The Sharesave plan and the ShareReward plan are Her Majesty's Revenue & Customs approved plans open to all UK employees on the same terms.
 Mr Heslop is a member of the Sharesave plan, into which he contributes £250 a month.
 This provides him with the option to buy shares at the end of the three-year savings period in line with the opportunity available to all UK employees.